 Hi, I'm Alyx, owner of Ornament Designs.
 I'm an American ex-pat living in Yokohama, Japan.
 I teach Kimekomi ornament making and sell digital tutorials in my Etsy shop.

 Kimekomi was developed in 18th-century Japan as a doll-making technique.
 The word kimekomi means "to tuck into a groove."
 A pattern is drawn and cut onto a surface, such as smooth foam, wood composite material, or resin.
 Fabric is then placed over the cut pattern and tucked into the grooves.

 My passion for handmade Christmas ornaments started at a young age.
 One of my earliest memories is of my parents making sequined and beaded ornaments from kits that were popular in the late '70s/ early '80s.
 I always admired those beautiful ornaments when decorating our family Christmas tree every year.
 As a teenager, I started making them with my mother's encouragement.
 At that time, beaded and sequined ornament kits were hard to find, so I designed them myself.
 Here are some pictures of those early ornaments.
 My mother still hangs them on her tree every year.

 After graduating from Texas State University, I moved to Japan to teach English and discovered Kimekomi (tucked fabric technique).
 I eventually adopted and adapted the technique to make Christmas ornaments.

-Ornament Designs started back in early 2009 when I made a time laps video of myself making a sequined ornament and posted it to YouTube.
-That was the beginning of what has now become a YouTube channel with over 8000 subscribers, this website, and a successful Etsy shop.
+Ornament Designs started in 2009 when I posted my first time-lapse video on YouTube.
+That was the beginning of what has now become a YouTube channel with over 17,000 subscribers, this website, and a successful Etsy shop.
 You can also find me on Facebook and Instagram.